 - Simplifies and reduces construction costs by eliminating splitter boxes, field piping and RAS/WAS pumps and pump stations

-- Reduced the plant footprint by 50% vs. a separate clarifier design, allowing the plant to be constructed on a much smaller site
+- Reduces the plant footprint by 50% vs. a separate clarifier design, allowing the plant to be constructed on a much smaller site

 - Minimizes hydraulic loss between the treatment basin and clarifier discharge

-Contact Parkson today to receive an aerated lagoon water system design recommendation for your plant.
+Contact us today to receive a system design recommendation for your plant.